SamueleGiraudo/Calimba/Help.md

 Without brackets, `*` has an higher priority than `#`.

-If `p1` and `p2` are two phrases having different durations, `p1 # p2` is also well-defined
+If `phr1` and `phr2` are two phrases having different durations, `phr1 # phr2` is also
-and the result is obtained by adding the right amount of rests after the shorter phrase.
+well-defined and the result is obtained by extending the shortest phrase by a silence lasting the right amount of time.

 ### Durations